|

 Exhibitions So far, Brady has enjoyed more than a dozen solo shows, and has exhibited his works in a number of group events in Ireland.
 Recent Selected Solo Exhibitions Recent Selected Group Exhibitions Collections Brady's paintings are represented in a number of public and private collections, including: AIB Bank, Bank of Ireland, Office of Public Works, The Law Society of Ireland, Alliance Francaise and Mayo County Council. |

-For more information about visual
+For more about contemporary visual